Click on the images to enlarge them!

 The basic version of this stitch lets all three branches end at the same level.
 But of course you can, as with all stitches, give free reign to your imagination.
 The branches could end at different levels, there could be more or less branches than three, you can alternate the number of branches on each side, you can add a longer stem at the end or even in between ... there is a sheer endless amount of possibilities.
 Just get creative!

 No worry, the felt in the photo isn't wet, just photo edited.
-I had to reduce contrast and saturation in the surrounding area so you could beter make the stitch out.
+I had to reduce contrast and saturation in the surrounding area so you could make the stitch out better.
 It's not the peak of photo art, but it's the best photo I have.

 petal stitch, pendant chain stitch